All Episodes

 Short break, back with more after this.

-In the next hour, I want to introduce you to uh John Burlough, Eco Freaks is his book.
+In the next hour, I want to introduce you to John Burlau.

 We'll get to that.

-Apparently the four-day celebration.
+Apparently, the four-day celebration.

 I have the invitation right in front of me here from the Democratic Congressional Campaign Committee.

-A lot of people uh there.
+A lot of people there.

-Uh, Richard Gere is going to make a special appearance.
+Richard Gere is going to make a special appearance.

 I wonder how special it'll be.